 Waddesdon Church of England School offers a broad curriculum within the school day and in extra-curricular activities.
 It maintains high standards and expectations for all students.
 The school culture and ethos nurtures students to be committed to their learning and to have pride in their achievements.
 The curriculum supports the aspirational culture that underpins the success of the school.

-For further information on the school curriculum, please contact Mr Jones, Deputy Headteacher.
+For further information on the school curriculum, please contact Mrs Ewart, Acting Assistant Headteacher.